RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

    print (b)

-This is useful because it means that we can put ``import`` statements and the time-consuming reading of large data sources in one cell (usually) at the start of the notebook, and experiment with manipulations of that data in later cells without having the wait to reload the data.
+This is useful because it means that we can put "import" statements and the time-consuming reading of large data sources in one cell (usually) at the start of the notebook, and experiment with manipulations of that data in later cells without having the wait to reload the data.
 The caveat to this is that each cell